Start Well

 The college years are amazing…full of new ideas and friendships, new learning and opportunities.
 And yet, the transition from college life to post-college life can be hard.
 Sometimes it seems easier, even normal, to heed the call of the world and lose sight of God’s call to serve, love, and promote flourishing.

-A fellows program will help you start well, which means entering this next phase of life with Jesus as your focus.
+A TFI Fellows program will help you start well, which means entering this next phase of life with Jesus as your focus.
 He is the one through whom all things were made, who sustains all things, and who is making all things new…including you.
-By joining a TFI fellows program, you can launch your career with a strong foundation: rooted in Christ, settled in a church community and cohort of fellows, and growing in your faith.
+By joining a TFI Fellows program, you can launch your career with a strong foundation: rooted in Christ, settled in a church community and cohort of fellows, and growing in your faith.

 What is a Fellows Program?

-For decades and with thousands of alumni, TFI's unique approach has proven to be an outstanding way for recent graduates to successfully launch their careers, establish Christian community in a new city, and form the habits that lead to flourishing.
+For decades and for thousands of alumni, TFI's unique approach has proven to be an outstanding way for recent graduates to successfully launch their careers, establish Christian community in a new city, and form spiritual habits that lead to flourishing.

 Fellows programs equip emerging leaders to have a thoughtful impact in the world.
-Through the various elements of the program, fellows discern how their story fits into God's story.
-A fellows program enables a recent graduate to start their post-college life with a strong foundation for a cohesive life of faith in Christ — a full life that seamlessly weaves together career, church life, and personal life.
-Fellows have the opportunity to address some of life's most important questions: How do you think "Christianly" about work, culture, friendships, and the other real experiences of life?
+Through the various elements of the program, fellows explore how their story fits into God's story and confront some of life's most important questions like: How do you think "Christianly" about work, culture, friendships, and the other real experiences of life?
+How do you wrestle with hard questions about the Bible?
+How do you fight temptations to chase after idols?
+How do you tell your life story through the lens of grace?

 The Core Elements of a Fellows Program

-A fellows program is a comprehensive and multi-faceted personal, professional, and spiritual growth experience.
+A TFI Fellows program is a comprehensive and multi-faceted personal, professional, and spiritual growth experience.
 Under the leadership of the local program leaders and faculty, you will have the opportunity to grow in many areas and establish patterns for the rest of your life.

 About the Job

-Fellows work in a wide variety of jobs — in the fields of law, education, medicine, banking, the art, journalism, engineering, entrepreneurship, ministry, etc. All positions offer opportunities to learn and grow, to gain transferable skills, to build a network of contacts, and to serve as Christ would.
+Fellows work in a wide variety of jobs — in law, education, medicine, banking, the arts, journalism, engineering, entrepreneurship, ministry, etc. All positions offer opportunities to learn and grow, to gain transferable skills, to build a network of contacts, and to serve as Christ would.

 We desire to prepare and equip the emerging generation of leaders to engage God's world in all expressions of God-given work.
 So, members of the local church use their personal and professional networks to place fellows in jobs that are aligned with their vocational interests.